Header Banner

-How To: Make duct tape glow
+How to Make duct tape glow

 If there was a way to make duct tape more desirable and distinct, would you do it?
 Well, what if there was a way to make duct tape glow?
 There is a way.
 Watch this science video tutorial from Nurd Rage on how to make duct tape glow with Dr. Lithium.